oracle-livelabs/apex/image-semantic-search/5-edit-application/5-edit-application.md

         - Based on: **BLOB Column returned by SQL statement**

-        - SQL Statement: copy and paste the below query
+        - SQL Statement: Copy and paste the below query
             ```
              <copy>
              SELECT BLOB_CONTENT FROM APEX_APPLICATION_TEMP_FILES